BinaryAnalysisPlatform/bap-mode/README.md

 ## Future work

 Some of the things that would be nice to have are:
-- jump to definition at point
+- jump to definition at point (function or address)

 As always on github, pull requests are welcomed!